 - 20 g Sakura Jam or 5g sugar + sakura flavoring essence + 1 drop of pink food color

 - 160 g water

 - whipped heavy cream for decoration

-- Line the bottom of a 8-inch round pan.
-Check the oven to make sure rack is at 1-2 level below the middle of oven.
+- Line the bottom of an 8-inch round pan.
+Check the oven to make sure the rack is at 1-2 levels below the middle of the oven.
 Preheat oven to 310 F.

 - Separate eggs' whites and yolks into different mixing bowls.

 - Beat eggs' whites until large bubbles presented, then add a pinch of salt and cream of tartar and beat till those bubbles become finer.

 - Gradually adding sugar (leaving about ¼ to add to the yolks) while beating with your hand mixer until whites become soft peak.